 You could, however, add your spouse or life partner as an accompanying spouse.
 The accompanying spouse visa will enable your spouse or life partner to join you in South Africa.
 It is a limiting visa though as your partner will only be allowed to live in South Africa.
 Your partner won’t be allowed to work, study or start their own business.
 In other words, your partner can’t work in the guest house for financial compensation although they could help out as and when needed.

-Should your spouse or life partner wish to work in the guest house as an employee, they’ll have to explore other visa options that’ll allow them to do so.
+Should your spouse or life partner wish to work in the guest house or take up other employment in South Africa, they’ll have to explore other visa options that’ll allow them to do so.

 How can Intergate help?

 Intergate has helped many foreigners with opening a guest house in South Africa.
 We offer the following services:

 - Immigration assessment

 You’ll get asked a series of questions during the assessment to enable us to determine if you’re eligible for a business visa.